We aim to make 128 a welcoming and inclusive space where everyone can be safe from all forms of discrimination, abuse, exploitation and oppression.

-Pushing, hitting, non-consentual sexual touching, friendly (but non-consentual) fighting or tickling, threatening behaviors like smashing things and slamming doors, getting in someone elses personal space repeatedly after being asked not to.
+Pushing, hitting, non-consensual sexual touching, friendly (but non-consensual) fighting or tickling, threatening behaviors like smashing things and slamming doors, getting in someone else’s personal space repeatedly after being asked not to.

 Please be aware of your language and body language.
 Hurtful jokes, making generalisations about minority groups to which you do not personally belong, defining the experiences of said groups, intentionally embarrassing others, using loaded statements, dumping emotional baggage on others without asking if they can listen/support you, talking negatively or inappropriately about other peoples food or bodies.
 Victim blaming.

-Psychological manipulation, manipulating situations, coersion, putting people down, talking in ways that make others feel unnecessarily uncomfortable or insecure, passive aggression**
+Psychological manipulation, manipulating situations, coercion, putting people down, talking in ways that make others feel unnecessarily uncomfortable or insecure, passive aggression**

 How to respond

 If you are using 128 you have a responsibility to challenge people on abusive or crappy behavior if you are able to, whether or not it directly affects you, or to raise it with someone who can.
 The idea is to be a good ally, not to make people feel stupid, so sometimes a good way is to imagine you’re friends and you just wanted to quietly point out something embarrassing which they did.

 This doesn’t need to be a huge callout and can sometimes be as simple as saying ‘I think women are just as able to fix a bike as men are’ or ‘that sounded a bit racist, could you explain what you meant?’.

 In saying that, if you are (for example) a person of colour and someone is being racist its ok to be angry and have an emotional response.
 If you see this happening, please be aware of the likely power dynamics at play and don’t put all the blame on the PoC.